fbpx

 1. Processes are incredibly slow

 In your mind, just walk through the process involved in submitting a paper form.
 It starts with printing the form.
-Then it extends to filling the form, recording data in the different fields, sending it to the relevant department, or mailing it.
-After that, waiting for a few days for the recipient to get it.
-Plus, if you take into account errors and refilling the form, the time required doubles.
+Then it extends to filling out the form, recording data in the different fields, sending it to the relevant department, or mailing it.
+After that, wait for a few days for the recipient to get it.
+Plus, if you take into account errors and refill the form, the time required doubles.

 And as aforementioned, around 40% of an employee’s time goes into this when it can be used much more productively through forms automation.